Step-by-step instruction how to make these, with some experiments after completion:

 I was not expecting anything fancy over 50 MHz due to RedPitaya’s 125 MHz sampling frequency.
 Below that it looks good enough (don’t forget there is calibration step before switching device under test in real use).

 Then I became curious about what can be achieved with variable resistor.
-So I made second setup:
+So I made the following setup:

 There is 10-turn pot connected through DIY 0.1 inch to SMA connector.
 You can consider it as a bonus part of this post :)